Farid Rueda Art

-Farid Rueda top 15 Mexican street artist
+Top 15 famous Mexican street artist

-‘La Piedad’ tells a story of a mother whose child has passed away in her arms.
+La Piedad tells a story of a mother whose child has passed away in her arms.
 The spirit of the dead child bursts into flowers and returns to nature.
-Just like many of his work, ‘The Meeting’ and ‘Kissing the Memory’ are about the loss of a dear one.
+Just like many of his works, The Meeting and Kissing the Memory are about the loss of a dear one.

 “Humanos de Mierda” Farid Rueda 2012

-Farid Rueda 2015
+Farid Rueda Art

 Nature and spirituality have always been present, regardless of the choice of color or style.
-Dropping out of art school and joining the ‘No Colectivo’ creative group, Rueda has never stopped telling his story with passion and skills.
+Dropping out of art school and joining the No Colectivo creative group, Rueda has never stopped telling his story with passion and skills.
 When he expresses it in this sharpened catchy style, the art market gives its response with incentives.